Committees of the Board

 3. Appointment and Removal.
 Appoint and retain the independent accountants, which shall report directly to the Committee, and approve the dismissal of the independent accountants when appropriate.

 4. Annual Audit Engagement; Other Services.
 Approve in advance: (a) the annual audit engagement and fees; (b) all other services (and related fees) to be provided by the independent accountants; and in the case of non-audit services, consider whether the provision of these services is compatible with independence.
-The Chair may approve services (and related fees) described in clause (b), subject to any limits established by the Committee from time to time, and any such approvals shall be reported to the Committee at its next regular meeting.
-Management may authorize specific services or engagements (and related fees) described in clause (b), subject to any limits established by the Committee from time to time; provided that the Committee or Chair has approved the provision of the services and that any such authorizations shall be reported to the Committee at its next regular meeting.
+On behalf of the Committee, the Chair may approve in advance services to be provided by the independent accountants (and related fees), subject to any limits established by the Committee from time to time, and any such approvals shall be reported to the Committee at its next regular meeting.

 5. Audit Plan.
 Review and discuss with the independent accountants the annual audit plan, including: (a) the scope and staffing of the audit; and (b) the independent accountants’ process for identifying and responding to key audit and internal control risks.